How to Start a Corporation in Alaska

 Step 2: Choose an Alaska Registered Agent

-You must appoint an Alaska registered agent when you register your corporation with the Department of Commerce.
+You must appoint an Alaska registered agent when registering your corporation with the Department of Commerce, Community, and Economic Development.

 - is 18 years or older